rust-lang/rfcs/0000-virtual.md

 ```

 When non-nested syntax is used, all type parameters must be specified, including
 actual type parameters for the parent.
+(Note also that the super-type is named
+whether or not type parameters are present).
 E.g.,

 ```
 struct Sg<X, Y> {}